haixuanc/teel/0-fun.md

 - [ ] 236.
 Lowest common ancestor of a binary tree
 - [ ] 078.
 Subsets
 - [ ] 449.
 Serialize and deserialize BST
+- [ ] 297.
+Serialize and deserialize binary tree